waterbycounty

 What's happening with rivers in Oregon County right now?

-Oregon County's primary USGS streamgage on the Eleven Point River is currently reading 503 cubic feet per second — 62% of the long-term mean of 812.21 cfs.
+Oregon County's primary USGS streamgage on the Eleven Point River has a pipeline snapshot of 503 cubic feet per second — 62% of the long-term mean of 812.21 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Oregon County water compare to the Missouri average?